Win: In the same folder as Retrospect Client MSI file. Mac: In the same folder as "Retrospect Client Installer".

 To ensure every business can protect their data, Retrospect is offering free 90-day subscription licenses for every Retrospect Backup product.
 Click on one of the buttons below, or use coupon code 'COVID' on our online store to receive a free 3-month subscription license.
 No credit card required.
 You can also contact our Sales team, and they will issue you a 90-day subscription license.

 Retrospect Backup provides complete protection for every major operating system, virtual environment, application, and email service–with seamless integration to our hosted service, Retrospect Management Console.

-Remote employees pose a significant problem to legacy backup systems.
+Remote employees pose a significant challenge to legacy backup systems.
 Their endpoint needs data protection, but with ubiquitous cloud services like Office 365 and Dropbox, those employees don't need to log into the VPN on their laptop to get work done.
-Without the VPN, legacy backup systems cannot back up these desktops and laptops because the agents are behind firewalls and routers with network address translators (NATs).
+Without a VPN, legacy backup systems cannot back up these desktops and laptops because the agents are behind firewalls and routers with network address translators (NATs).